 - Quality Assurance;

 Subject to restrictions and obligations of the CCPA, our vendors may also use your PI for some or all of the above listed business purposes.
 We treat all of these purposes also as Other Business Purposes.

 We disclose PI for Business Purposes as more fully explained in the section immediately above.
-We do not believe that we Sell your PI as such is defined under the CCPA, and until such time as we provide an ability to opt-out of the Sale of PI, we will not share PI we Collect without first obtaining consent to sell the PI.
-For more information on our understanding of what is a “Sale” under the CCPA, and your “Do Not Sell” rights, including regarding Third Party cookies, see the “Do Not Sell” subsection of the “California Privacy Rights” section below (Section 3).
+We do not believe that we Sold your PI in 2021 as such is defined under the CCPA.
+As of August 1, 2022, we may Sell PI collected under this Notice.
+However, we provide California Consumers the opportunity to opt-out of such disclosures.
+For more information on our understanding of what is a “Sale” under the CCPA, and your “Do Not Sell” rights, including regarding Third Party cookies, see the “Do Not Sell” subsection of the “California Privacy Rights” section below.
 In addition, if you direct us to share PI we may, and that is not a Sale.
 Also, disclosures amongst the entities that constitute Company, as defined above, and to their Service Providers, are not Sales.

 For more specific detail on our sharing of PI, see the chart above.

 We provide California Consumers the privacy rights described in this section.
 California Consumers have the right to exercise these rights via an authorized agent who meets the agency requirements of the CCPA and related regulations.